bondgh0954/Iaac_terraform_1/README.md

-   The internet gateway is associated with the default route table and configure to allow connection if vpc to internet
+   The internet gateway is associated with the default route table <br/>
+   This configuration allowa connection if vpc to internet
    <img src='./sst/s4.png' height="80%" width="80%" alt="Disk Sanitization Steps">

    values are parameterized and listed in the variables.tf file.
 This makes the configuration file reuseable